Ilusion9/mapentites-sm/README.md

 # Description
 Change map entities by classname, name, or hammer id.
+Only for maps with map entities size lower than 2 MB.
 - You can remove entities.
 - You can add / change / remove entity keyvalues.
 - You can add / remove entity outputs.